 - Another option is to take the train from Schiphol to Amsterdam Central Station.
 You’ll get there in 20 minutes for €6,50.

-- Finally, you could also take a taxi at Amsterdam Airport for a fixed price of €39 (supplements may apply at night, for extra luggage…).
+- Finally, you could also take a taxi at Amsterdam Airport to the city center for a fixed price of €39 (supplements may apply at night, for extra luggage…).
 You’ll find a designated taxi stand at the arrival’s hall.

-- Tulips are a Dutch icon and the tulip fields of the Netherlands are so close to Amsterdam that you should definitely plan a day trip to Keukenhof Gardens when you’re there in April or early May.
+- Spring: Tulips are the quintessential Dutch icon and the tulip fields of the Netherlands are so close to Amsterdam that you should definitely plan a day trip to Keukenhof Gardens when you’re there in April or early May.

-Is this the 2-day Amsterdam sightseeing itinerary you were looking for?
+Is this the 2 day Amsterdam itinerary you were looking for?
 I truly hope so!
-Any Amsterdam must-sees that aren’t on the list but should be?
+Any Amsterdam travel tips that aren’t on the list but should be?
 Let me know in the comment box or drop me an e-mail.